Pingtung Academy

 Pingtung Academy Introduction

-In 1815 (the 20th year of the Qing Jiaqing era), the magistrate of Xiaodanshui County, Wu Xingcheng, in order to revive local cultural and educational traditions, along with tribute student Guo Cui and Lin Mengyang, initiated the construction of Pingtung Academy (also known as the Confucius Temple).
-Although the academy has undergone several relocations and renovations, it still retains its original layout of lecture halls, shrines, and dormitories, showcasing the characteristics of traditional academies.
-It is a historical monument with deep roots in Pingtung and is the only academy building within Pingtung County.
-The Pingtung Academy was initially built in what is now Zhongshan Park, comprising 36 dormitories, with a front hall serving as a lecture hall, and a rear hall worshiping Wenchang Dijun, Chengzi, and Zhouzi, among others.
-In 1895 (the 21st year of the Guangxu era), the Pingtung Academy was converted into a Confucius Temple, primarily dedicated to Confucius, with Mencius, Yan Hui, Zengzi, and Zengzi's four great sages worshipped alongside Zhouzi, Zhuzi, Cheng Yi, Cheng Hao, and Zhangzi, five major Confucians.
-However, due to a lack of funds for repairs, the temple gradually fell into disrepair.
-In 1937, the Japanese rulers of Taiwan planned to relocate the Confucius Temple to another site, but in response to the appeals of Japanese scholars for preservation, it was dismantled and relocated to its current site on Shengli Road, replicating the original appearance of the academy.
-After the relocation, there was a long period during which the temple was not actively maintained, leading to further degradation.
-It was not until 1977, after the then Pingtung County magistrate invited the renowned architect Han Baode to oversee a restoration plan, that the Confucius Temple finally regained its former glory in 1979.
-Following the reconstruction, the courtyard area was expanded, linking the front and rear halls with pavilions, converting the central hall into the Dacheng Hall, and transforming the rear hall into the Chongsheng Shrine, along with a newly built single-slope corridor and a screen wall inscribed with "Nine Ren Palace Wall."
-Additionally, four stone tablets were retained to depict the history of the academy's construction.
-In 1985, Pingtung Academy was designated a national third-level historic site, representing valuable cultural significance and well-preserved historical heritage.
+In 1815 (the 20th year of the Jiaqing era of the Qing Dynasty), Wu Xingcheng, the county magistrate of Lower Tamsui, initiated the establishment of Pingtung Academy (also known as the Confucius Temple) with local gentry Guo Cui, Lin Mengyang, and others to promote cultural and educational development in the area.
+Although the academy has undergone multiple relocations and renovations, it has maintained its original layout of lecture halls, worship halls, and dormitories, fully showcasing the spatial characteristics of traditional academies.
+It is a historic building with deep historical significance in Pingtung and the only academy building in the region.
+The Pingtung Academy was initially constructed in what is now Zhongshan Park, comprising 36 dormitories, with a front hall serving as a lecture hall and a rear hall dedicated to worshipping Wenchang Dijun, Chengzi, Zhouzi, and others.
+In 1895 (the 21st year of the Guangxu era), the Pingtung Academy was converted into a Confucius Temple, primarily dedicated to Confucius and also honoring the four great sages: Mencius, Yan Hui, Zengzi, and Zisi, as well as five major Confucian scholars: Zhouzi, Zhuzi, Cheng Yi, Cheng Hao, and Zhangzi.
+However, due to a lack of funding for repairs, the temple gradually fell into disrepair.
+In 1937, the Japanese rulers of Taiwan planned to relocate the Confucius Temple to another site, but on the recommendation of Japanese scholars advocating for preservation, it was dismantled and relocated to its current site on Shengli Road, maintaining its original architectural style.
+However, after the relocation, the temple was not actively maintained for a long period, leading to further deterioration.
+It wasn’t until 1977, when the then Pingtung County Chief invited renowned architect Han Baode to lead a restoration project, that the temple was finally restored to its former glory in 1979.
+After the renovation, the temple's courtyard area was expanded, the front and rear halls were connected by pavilions, the main hall was converted into the Dacheng Hall, and the rear hall became the Chongsheng Shrine, with an additional single-slope corridor built and a screen wall inscribed with "Nine Reaches Palace Wall."
+Additionally, four stone tablets were preserved to showcase the history of the academy’s construction.
+In 1985, Pingtung Academy was designated as a national third-level historic site, possessing significant cultural value and being well-preserved as a historical monument.

 Pingtung Academy Travel Information